 To change the color and thickness of this projection line, highlight "Current Composite" item and click button:

-This is the composite diagram for the Moon phases, or the Moon synodic cycle:
+Below is the composite diagram for the Moon phases, or the Moon synodic cycle:

 It shows that on average the price (DJIA in this example) reaches its high around the New Moon, then it goes down until the Moon - Sun angle separation reaches 290 degrees (i.e. one week before the next New Moon), and after that it moves up till the next New Moon.
 This information can serve as a base for the forecast.
 The program also displays on the Main screen how the Moon phases cycle works in time:

 Astronomy provides a lot of options for this type of analysis.
 In addition to different astronomical objects and their combinations, it is possible to use different Zodiacs (why not? they are nothing else but different coordinate systems to observe the same planetary movement).
-See the cycle related to changes in a heliocentric position of Mercury: Im starting to think we should give a quick symbolic breakdown of what symbol means what planet/zodiac sign.
-Maybe have a table at the top of the page that describes them all.
-Even though these are known to current users there is no guarantee that a new user will know this right away.
+See the cycle related to changes in a heliocentric position of Mercury:

 "Mercury-Mercury" above means that the position of Mercury is being analyzed.
 This is how Mercury heliocentric cycle works (it is approximately an 88 day cycle):